Parish councils are run by councillors, who volunteer their time to make their community a better place. Their work falls into three main categories:

 Every parish council in Herefordshire has a Parish Clerk and this is the best person to contact regarding individual Parish Council matters.

-Parish Liaison and Rural Services provide information and advice to the public and to parish councils and liaise between local councils and Herefordshire Council.
-They also provide advice and support to communities working to develop or retain rural services.
+Our Talk Community team provides information and advice to the public and to parish councils and liaises between local councils and Herefordshire Council.
+We also provide advice and support to communities working to develop or retain rural services.

 Parish clerks contact details